 At the end of the course successful candidates receive the Cambridge Certificate and a Progress Report | See our FAQs section for further details

-A CELTA assessor as well as a tutor, Gerard has taught and trained in many countries.
-He has an MA in ELT from Thames Valley University and is a board member of TESOL-SPAIN.
+A tutor on CELTA and DELTA courses and a CELTA assessor, Gerard has taught and trained in many countries.
+He has an MA in ELT and is President of TESOL Spain.

 Course fees (including Cambridge registration fee):